Plagiarism Screening Policy

 What is PLAGIARISM?

 Plagiarism is when an author attempts to pass off someone else work as his or her own.
 Duplicate publication, sometimes called self-plagiarism, occurs when an author reuses substantial parts of his or her own published work without providing the appropriate references.
 This can range from getting an identical paper published in multiple journals, to salami-slicing, where authors add small amounts of new data to a previous paper.

-- South Asian Review of Business and Administrative Studies (JTHSIR) is committed to promote and disseminate the original research work relating to the field of economic sciences.
+- Journal of Tourism, Hospitality, and Services Industries Research (JTHS) is committed to promote and disseminate the original research work relating to the field of economic sciences.

 - All selected manuscripts will be screened for plagiarism by using Turnitin software.

 - The manuscript in which the plagiarism is detected is handled based on the extent of the plagiarism.
 A manuscript with less than 19% similarity index can be accepted for publication.

 - If the manuscript has plagiarism < 15%, the manuscript will be given an ID and the manuscript is sent to the review process.